-One of my very first jobs was as a cowboy on a ranch in Montana.
+One of my first jobs was as a cowboy on a ranch in Montana.
 As a hired hand I put up hay, fixed fences and tended calves.
 It was on the ranch where I learned to appreciate bad coffee, a good pair of gloves and trucks that start on cold winter mornings.
 I also learned the western values of hard work, horsemanship and community.
-Although I loved the cowboy life, I decided to leave the ranch and return to Colorado State University where I finished my undergraduate degree.
+Although I loved the cowboy life, I decided to leave the ranch and return to Colorado State University where I finished my undergraduate degree and become a teacher.

 In terms of formal education, I earned a Bachelors of Science degree from Colorado State University and a Masters of Arts (Education Administration, Leadership & Policy Studies) from the University of Colorado in Denver.
 Additionally, I have participated in non-degree programs at a variety of colleges and universities including Harvard University, The University of Virginia, Colorado Mesa University, Regis University and Denver Seminary.
 I have also completed doctoral coursework at the University of Northern Colorado in educational leadership, but suspended my studies when I was elected to serve as the mayor of Firestone, CO in 2008.
 I was term limited in 2014 after 3 terms.